tsitle/ts_rtsp_server/README.md

 The files in the 'Streams Configuration' directories can be edited while the application is running.
 The changes will take effect immediately.

+There can be multiple 'Streams Configuration' files, each defining a different set of streams.
+The `streams` and `subStreams` sections can be spread across multiple files or can be defined in a single file.

+The entries in the `streams` section define which streams will be available publicly.
+Each entry in the `streams` section references one or two sub-streams.
+Each entry in the `subStreams` section defines the input source for one or two sub-streams,
+depending on the type of the `subStreams` entry:

+- file containers (MKV, MP3, MP4, etc.) and other RTSP streams:
+	can produce one or two sub-streams (audio only, video only or audio+video)
+- raw elementary sub-stream files and proprietary Message Queues:
+	can produce only one sub-stream (audio or video)

 ## Media Files, SSL Certificates & Co.

 All media files and server's SSL certificate and key must be either directly in the